agraef/midizap/README.md

 Try `midizap -h` for a brief summary of the available options with which the program can be invoked.

 midizap uses [Jack][] for doing all its MIDI input and output, so you need to be able to run Jack and connect the Jack MIDI inputs and outputs of the program.
 We recommend using a Jack front-end and patchbay program like [QjackCtl][] for this purpose.
 In QjackCtl's setup, make sure that you have selected `seq` as the MIDI driver.
 This exposes the ALSA sequencer ports of your MIDI hardware and other non-Jack ALSA MIDI applications as Jack MIDI ports, so that they can easily be connected to midizap.
 As an alternative, you can also run [a2jmidid][] as a separate ALSA-Jack MIDI bridge.
-(The latter method will work with both Jack1 and Jack2, the former method is only recommended if you're using Jack1.)
+(The latter method works well with both Jack1 and Jack2.
+Jack's built-in ALSA-Jack MIDI bridge also works very well in Jack1, but in Jack2 it doesn't list the ALSA ports by their name, which makes it rather unusable there because you'll have to guess which port represents which device or application.)

 Having that set up, start Jack, make sure that your MIDI controller is connected, and try running `midizap` from the command line (without any arguments).
 In QjackCtl, open the Connections dialog and activate the second tab named "MIDI", which shows all available Jack MIDI inputs and outputs.
 On the right side of the MIDI tab, you should now see a client named `midizap` with one MIDI input port named `midi_in`.
-That's the one you need to connect to your MIDI controller, whose output port should be visible under the `alsa_midi` client on the left side of the dialog.
+That's the one you need to connect to your MIDI controller, whose output port should be visible under the `alsa_midi` client on the left side of the dialog (or the `a2j` client, if you're using a2jmidid).

 To test the waters, you can hook up just about any MIDI keyboard and give it a try with the default section in the distributed midizaprc file, which contains some basic translations for mouse and cursor key emulation.
 Here is the relevant excerpt from that section: